 Sole proprietors and small traders are not normally obligated to use double-entry bookkeeping.

 Farmers and foresters can use single-entry bookkeeping as long as they do not earn more than €60,000 in profit twice in two consecutive financial years and as long as the acreage they cultivate is not worth more than €25,000 in total.
 If you exceed one or both of these limits two financial years in a row, the tax office considers your business legally obligated to use double-entry bookkeeping and will inform you accordingly by mail.
 In German, this obligation is known as the Buchführungspflicht.

 Freelancers: Buchführungspflicht exception

-The Buchführungspflicht generally does not apply to freelancers (sorry, this article is only in German).
+The Buchführungspflicht generally does not apply to freelancers.
 This means that, in most cases, the revenue limits that normally mandate a switch to double-entry bookkeeping when exceeded do not apply to freelancers in most cases.